jetbrains-academy/Coroutines-and-channels/Coroutines/Callbacks/task.md

 The previous solution works, but it blocks the thread and therefore freezes the UI.
-A traditional approach that avoids this is to use _callbacks_.
+A traditional approach to prevent this is to use _callbacks_.

-Instead of calling the code that should be invoked right after the operation is completed, you can extract it into a separate callback, often a lambda, and pass that lambda to the caller in order for it to be called later.
+Instead of executing the code immediately after the operation is completed, you can extract it into a separate callback, often a lambda, and pass that lambda to the caller to be invoked later.

-To make the UI responsive, you can either move the whole computation to a separate thread or switch to the Retrofit API which uses callbacks instead of blocking calls.
+To make the UI responsive, you can either move the entire computation to a separate thread or switch to the Retrofit API, which uses callbacks instead of blocking calls.
 ### Use a background thread

-1. Open [src/tasks/Request2Background.kt](course://Coroutines/Callbacks/src/tasks/Request2Background.kt) and see its implementation.
-First, the whole computation is moved to a different thread.
+1. Open [src/tasks/Request2Background.kt](course://Coroutines/Callbacks/src/tasks/Request2Background.kt) and examine its implementation.
+First, the entire computation is moved to a different thread.
 The `thread()` function starts a new thread:

     ```kotlin